ValueMelody/melody-auth/docs/auth-server-configuration.md

 - **Description:** Discord Client ID (from Discord Developer Console).
 If empty, Discord Sign-In is hidden. <b>In your Discord App settings, set the redirect URI to [your auth server domain]/identity/v1/authorize-discord, e.g., http://localhost:8787/identity/v1/authorize-discord</b>
 - Note: Also need to set `DISCORD_AUTH_CLIENT_SECRET` in your .dev.vars or in Cloudflare Worker environment variables.

+### APPLE_AUTH_CLIENT_ID
+- **Default:** undefined
+- **Description:** Apple Client ID (from Apple Developer Console).
+If empty, Apple Sign-In is hidden. <b>In your Apple App settings, set the redirect URI to [your auth server domain]/identity/v1/authorize-apple, e.g., http://localhost:8787/identity/v1/authorize-apple</b>
+- Note: Also need to set `APPLE_AUTH_CLIENT_SECRET` in your .dev.vars or in Cloudflare Worker environment variables.
+This client secret has a limited lifespan and needs to be periodically updated.

 ### OIDC_AUTH_PROVIDERS
 - **Default:** undefined
 - **Description:** List of OIDC authentication providers for users to sign in with.
 Once a provider's name is set, it should remain unchanged.
 The provider must supports standard OAuth 2.0 IdToken exchange with PKCE and JWKS endpoint.
 Example: ['Auth0', 'Azure'].
 You must set the configurations for each of your OIDC_AUTH_PROVIDERS in src/configs/variable.ts file accordingly.